Brenda Lee Sings Top Teen Hits

-Background, recording and content
+Background

 Brenda Lee became a commercial success as a teen recording country music and rock and roll during the 1950s.
 In the 1960s, Lee had further success recording pop material with songs like "I'm Sorry", "I Want to Be Wanted" and "Break It to Me Gently".
 These recordings reached the top ten and number one on the record charts through 1963.
 By 1964, Lee's singles only reached the US top 20 but were still met with a larger record-buying popularity in Europe.
 Among her top 20 recordings during this period was "Is It True".
 The song would be featured on Brenda Lee Sings Top Teen Hits.

+Recording and content

 The album was compiled from recording sessions held at the Columbia Studio in Nashville, Tennessee in sessions produced by Owen Bradley.
 It also one recording ("Is It True") produced with Mickie Most at the Decca #2 Studio in London, England.
 The album consisted of 12 tracks.
 A majority of the album contained songs made popular by other recording artists from the era.
 This included "Dancing in the Street", "Can't Buy Me Love", "Wishin' and Hopin'" and "Funny How Time Slips Away".
 Three of these songs were originals that were Lee's singles from 1964 and 1965: "Is It True", "Thanks a Lot" and "When You Loved Me".